The Brewery Sales Pro Tips: High Performance Outside Sales

 • What’s the right compensation structure for this role so that our reps are motivated to sell?

-• How much should you budget for expenditures so that you don’t limit your reps, but also keep cost reasonable?
+• How much should you budget for expenditures so that you don’t limit your rep and keep costs reasonable?

 • How do we find good sales reps?